US electronics firm struck deal to transport and hire Uyghur workers

 More than a dozen uniformed police officers escorted the same workers through the Nanning Wuxu airport and onto buses, according to posts on a social media account of a Qinzhou police unit and a post by the Qinzhou government.
 The buses were then escorted by police vehicles to the UEI factory in Qinzhou, some 75 miles (120 km) away.

-The mostly young Uyghur labourers at UEI's plant sleep in separate dormitories and eat in a segregated canteen under the watch of managers assigned by Xinjiang authorities.
-Non-Uyghur labourers are not subject to such monitoring.
+The mostly young Uyghur laborers at UEI's plant sleep in separate dormitories and eat in a segregated canteen under the watch of managers assigned by Xinjiang authorities.
+Non-Uyghur laborers are not subject to such monitoring.
 The managers stay with the Uyghur workers throughout their employment, according to state media, local police notices and government officials who spoke to Reuters.

 UEI said the canteens were established to provide local Uyghur food, and says it allows Xinjiang workers to share dormitories "as they wish."